pixelstorm/coding_guidelines_custom_builds/README.md

 1. Disable RSS feeds
 1. Use a pixelstorm email address as the setup email address
 1. Remove 'just another wordpress site' from the strapline - replace with company strapline if they have one.
+1. Replace wp logo with client logo on the wordpress admin login screen
+1. delete, hello world post, sample page and hello dolly and akismet

 ## Plugins – List of Approved Plugins
 Please discuss if when adding a plugin that is not part of this list.